fscpp/Fracture-Separation-Analysis/README.md

 # Fracture-Separation-Analysis
-Separation of planar-like connected features
+Three-dimensional separation of the skeleton of planar-like connected features.